|

 The petrol engine driven portable generator is also a flexible option with the added advantage that low power mains appliances, such as power tools, lighting etc, can also be used if no other mains power supplies are available.
 To take full advantage of the portable generator mains output it is necessary to combine it with a battery charger that you may already have installed if your home mooring has a mains power supply.

+Maintenance requirements for a portable generator are usually confined to changing the oil (and filter if fitted – most don’t) and replacement of the spark plug so that over a 12month period the costs are not high.
 The downside to this method is finding a safe and sensible place to stow the generator and spare petrol.
 Those with a cruiser stern have the advantage that they can build the necessary weatherproof and ventilated enclosure as part of the rear deck seating arrangements.
+The initial cost of a portable generator of around 1kW output is not cheap but, with careful use, it should last for many years.

 Wind turbines provide a limited source of power for battery charging and can also be transported with the boat when out cruising.
 I have seen boats that had brackets attached to the rear cabin bulkhead thus enabling the turbine mast to be easily stepped and secured for use when moored.
 If the wind is blowing, within the acceptable velocity range, then a steady charge will be available with no fuel costs to consider and possibly supplemented during daylight hours by the use of solar panels.
+The downside to the use of a wind turbine is that if the wind doesn’t blow you cannot charge the batteries and so an alternative charging source (the boat’s engine?) must be available.
+It would seem that the wind turbine option is better suited to the home mooring where it can be left to provide a relatively small charge over a long period to maintain the batteries at peak charge.

 Solar PV panels are undoubtedly useful for providing a source of low power dc energy to allow the batteries to be trickle charged possibly in conjunction with a wind turbine.
 A visit to the Sharp Electronics (UK) Ltd website gives details of more low voltage applications for PV panels.